Wonder Woman (TV series): Pilot

 Despite the muted ratings of the earlier Cathy Lee Crosby television pilot, ABC still felt a Wonder Woman series had potential, and within a year another pilot was in production.
 Keen to make a distinction from the last pilot, producers gave the pilot the rather paradoxical title The New Original Wonder Woman.
 Scripting duties were given to Stanley Ralph Ross, who was instructed to be more faithful to the comic book and to create a subtle "high comedy".
 Ross set the pilot in World War II, the era in which the original comic book began.

 After an intense talent search that included Joanna Cassidy and future Charlie's Angels star Jaclyn Smith, twenty-three-year-old Lynda Carter was chosen for the lead role.
 She had had a handful of minor acting roles and had been the 1972 Miss World USA and a Bob Hope USO cast member.
 For the role of Steve Trevor, the producers chose Lyle Waggoner, despite his dark brown, almost-black, hair not matching the comic's blond Trevor.
 Waggoner at the time was better known as a comedic actor after several years co-starring in The Carol Burnett Show.
 He was also known to Ross as having been one of the leading candidates to play Batman a decade earlier, eventually losing to Adam West.
 Waggoner was also considered a sex symbol, having done a semi-nude pictorial in the first issue of Playgirl.

 Although the pilot followed the original comic book closely, in particular the aspect of Wonder Woman joining the military under the name Diana Prince, a number of elements were dropped.
 The comic book Diana obtains the credentials of a look-alike nurse.
 Although the pilot shows Diana briefly as a nurse at one point, Diana instead takes on the identity of a Navy Yeoman Petty Officer First Class (abbreviated YN1 in this article).

 One change, which was later to become synonymous with the show, was the transformation of Diana Prince into Wonder Woman by spinning.
 During the filming of the pilot, producers were trying to figure out a way to show how Diana Prince became Wonder Woman, when Carter suggested that she do a spin.

 Unlike the earlier pilot, the comic-book origins of the character were emphasized by the retention of the character's traditional uniform (the design of which was interpreted and executed by Donald Lee Feld, credited as "Donfeld") with the original setting and through the use of comic book elements.
-The series's title sequence was animated in the form of a series of comic book panels featuring Wonder Woman performing a variety of heroic feats.
+The series' title sequence was animated in the form of a series of comic book panels featuring Wonder Woman performing a variety of heroic feats.
 Within the show, location and exposition were handled through comic book-style text panels.
 Transitions between scenes and commercial breaks were marked by animated starburst sequences.